 Investors in a high tax bracket

 Investors in a high tax bracket who are saving in a taxable account, like a brokerage account, may be interested in investments that offer tax efficiency for their taxable assets.
-In this scenario, if an investor finds that an open-ended index mutual fund and an index ETF are similar relative to his or her investment objectives, passive investments—index funds and passive ETFs—have the potential to be more tax efficient than active funds and active ETFs.
+In this scenario, if an investor finds that an open-ended index mutual fund and an index ETF are similar relative to their investment objectives, passive investments—index funds and passive ETFs—have the potential to be more tax-efficient than active funds and active ETFs.

 While mutual funds and ETFs are different, both can offer exposure to a diversified basket of securities, and can be good vehicles to help meet investor objectives.
 It is important for investors to pick the best choice for their specific investing needs, whether an ETF, an open-ended mutual fund, or a combination of both.